Instructions For Authors

 Anti-Plagiarism Policy: Manuscripts should not be plagiarized, if plagiarized material is found more than 20% in the manuscripts, the concerned authors are required to modify the submitted manuscript.

 Supplementary issue: To demand of quick publication of research articles, PJPS has arranged publication of supplementary issues which can be published with each regular issue, comprising of twenty research articles at-least.
-Contributors who need urgent publication of their research articles can get this opportunity against publication charges of US $ 100.00 per page (or equivalent) (single side of the leaf) after positive recommendations from referee.
-US $ 125.00 will be charged on each rejected paper in account of processing charges.
+Contributors who need urgent publication of their research articles can get this opportunity.
+Rs.10,000/- or US$125 will be charged on each rejected/withdrawn paper in account of processing charges in Fast Track.